Home » Health & Safety Channel » General Safety Center » Emergency Preparedness

 medical plan.

-Emergency Medical Plan: Essential For Youth Sports Safety
+Emergency Action Plan: Essential For Youth Sports Safety

 An emergency medical plan should include an established set of actions to follow in the event of a medical emergency during a youth sports practice or game.